Our Staff

 Aria Eghbal, Lead Farmers Market Staff

-Aria’s love of the earth sprouted when she was a child in DC learning about trees and bugs.
-Since then, she’s been interested in how food and farming connect all things— culture, health and wellbeing, the earth and climate, grassroots labor and justice movements.
-Aria sees her work as a blend of caring for community -whether as a full-spectrum birthworker, herbalist, urban farmer, or teacher- and a pursuit of creativity and transformation.
-As a graduate of the first cohort of Farm Alliance’s Black Butterfly Urban Farmer Academy, she’s looking forward to supporting her urban farming community at the Waverly markets this season.
+Aria’s love of the earth began in childhood in Washington, DC, where she learned about trees and insects at a young age.
+Since then, she has been deeply interested in how food and farming connect culture, health and wellbeing, the earth and climate, and grassroots labor and justice movements.
+Aria views her work as an expression of care for community, whether as a full spectrum birthworker, herbalist, urban farmer, or teacher, and as a space for creativity and transformation.
+A graduate of the inaugural cohort of the Farm Alliance of Baltimore’s Black Butterfly Urban Farmer Academy, Aria continues to support the urban farming community through her work at the Waverly markets.

 Saj Dillard, Lead Farmers Market Staff

-Saj Dillard is an urban farmer and community advocate.
-She is the proud owner of Sajeeda Urban Farm, located in West Baltimore, primarily focused on beekeeping and the cultivation and management of a teaching community farm.
-She’s been in the urban farming community in Baltimore City for the last 4 years and has extensive experience across a broad range of areas, including animal husbandry, seed starting, weeding, pruning, pest management, washing and packing of produce, farm related value-added product creation, soil amending, developmenting and implementing a local farmers market, marketing, financial management, building community connections, grant writing, customer service, and so much more.
-She is grateful to have a career that she’s passionate about and directly aligns with her personal goals and aspirations.
-Saj prides herself on her community engagement and activism across various neighborhoods in Baltimore City.
+Saj Dillard is an urban farmer and community advocate and the owner of Sajeeda Urban Farm in West Baltimore.
+Her work focuses on beekeeping and the cultivation and management of a teaching community farm.
+Saj has been part of Baltimore City’s urban farming community for the past four years and brings experience across a wide range of areas, including crop production, animal husbandry, pest management, washing and packing produce, value added product creation, farmers market development, marketing, financial management, grant writing, and community engagement.
+She is grateful to have a career that aligns with her personal goals and takes pride in her activism and connection to communities across Baltimore City.